Lyddane–Sachs–Teller relation

+The relation holds for systems with a single optical branch, such as cubic systems with two different atoms per unit cell.
+For systems with many phonon branches, the relation does not necessarily hold, as the permittivity for any pair of longitudinal and transverse modes will be altered by the other modes in the system.
 The Lyddane–Sachs–Teller relation is named after the physicists R. H. Lyddane, Robert G. Sachs, and Edward Teller.

 Origin and limitations

 The Lyddane–Sachs–Teller relation applies to optical lattice vibrations that have an associated net polarization density, so that they can produce long ranged electromagnetic fields (over ranges much longer than the inter-atom distances).
 The relation assumes an idealized polar ("infrared active") optical lattice vibration that gives a contribution to the frequency-dependent permittivity described by a lossless Lorentzian oscillator:

 where $\varepsilon(\infty)$ is the permittivity at high frequencies, $\varepsilon_{st}$ is the static DC permittivity, and $\omega_\text{TO}$ is the "natural" oscillation frequency of the lattice vibration taking into account only the short-ranged (microscopic) restoring forces.

 The above equation can be plugged into Maxwell's equations to find the complete set of normal modes including all restoring forces (short-ranged and long-ranged), which are sometimes called phonon polaritons.
 These modes are plotted in the figure.
 At every wavevector there are three distinct modes: